A Rose for a Rose [Part 2]

 Today’s radio broadcast airs the second part of one of the most emotionally gripping messages I’ve ever preached.
 Years ago, Sunday fell on Valentine’s Day.
 I had an idea.
 What if every woman at church received a rose and, more than that, a word of honor from a gentleman?

 I planned to preach briefly about the need for men to honor women rather than blame them as Adam did Eve.
 As I sat meditating in my study on Friday morning, I confessed to the Lord any of the ways that I might have dishonored my wife or any woman for that matter.
 What began as a simple prayer grew into a torrent of grief for the dishonor that men have shown women.
-The holy presence of God enveloped me and I was lost in prayer for women everywhere.
+The holy, holy, holy presence of God enveloped me and I was lost in prayer for women everywhere.

-On Sunday morning, I preached only briefly before weeping and reading a written confession to women on behalf of the men who have hurt them.
+On Sunday morning, I preached only briefly before reading a written confession to women on behalf of the men who have hurt them.
 It’s Biblical to confess on the behalf of others, Nehemiah did so.

 Confession simply means, “agreeing with.”
 If I confess to you on behalf of those who’ve harmed you, I am not presuming to undo their offense; I am merely agreeing with God’s own heart that you have suffered what you were never meant to suffer.